-All transcript requests will be processed through the Registrar's Office and will only be furnished upon the written request of the student.
-Requests may be submitted directly to the Registrar's Office or through the National Student Clearinghouse service available in a student's EdNet account.
-Information concerning the options for ordering official transcripts can be found on the University website.
+All transcript requests and official transcripts will be processed and issued through the Registrar's Office and will only be furnished upon the written request of the student.
+Official transcripts are printed on secure transcript paper or digitally sent through our third-party vendor.
+(Currently National Student Clearinghouse).
+Requests may be submitted directly to the Registrar's Office, through the National Student Clearinghouse service available in a student's EdNet account, or through a link on the university website.
+Information concerning the various options for ordering official transcripts can be found on the University website.
+Unfulfilled requests due to unmet obligations are destroyed after 30 calendar days.